 Whether developing paintings, drawings, sculptures, workshops or illustrations, I am interested in finding ways to work with others and exploring my understanding of life.
 Please feel free to get in touch with questions or ideas by email, email@example.com.

-I undertake comissions, residencies and community project.
-Just send me an email, email@example.com, and let me know:
+I undertake comissions, artist's interventions, residencies and community projects.
+Just send me an email, firstname.lastname@example.org, and let me know:

 - What look are you trying to achieve?